-In an effort to provide more opportunity each season, every NAHL player attends a mandatory NCAA Compliance and Education seminar.
+In an effort to provide more opportunity each season, every NAHL player attends a mandatory NCAA Pathway seminar.
 The presentation, run by Director of NCAA Compliance and Education Craig Barnett and Director of Player Personnel Tony Zasowski, takes place at the beginning of the season at the NAHL Showcase.

-Barnett is currently the Director of Player Personnel and Development for NAHL, NAPHL and NA3HL.
-He is also a former NCAA I head hockey coach, athletic director and currently serves as commissioner of a NCAA I lacrosse conference.
+Barnett is currently the Director of NCAA Compliance and Education for NAHL, NAPHL and NA3HL.
+He is also a former NCAA I head hockey coach, athletic director and currently serves as Executive Director of the ACHA.
 Zasowski is a former NCAA hockey player in addition to being a former head coach in the NAHL and NAPHL.
 Both bring a wealth of knowledge and information that is shared during these seminars along with continued updates and policy changes to make sure everyone stays informed.

 The NAHL players and teams also have access to the College Bound Guide, which is exclusive to those players playing in the NAHL.
 It is meant to educate players on their NCAA options and why being eligible to compete at the next level is so important.